lune-climate/lune-ts/README.md

 - Rich types on data (Big on Mass instead of string for example)
 - Add advanced functionalities like HMAC verification etc.
 - Improve core code.
 It is still highly similar to original code and I believe a better approach could be made.
-- Verify example usage and improve README
+- Verify example usage and improve README.